AMDESE/sev-tool/readme.md

-# How to Download and Run SEV Tool
+# How to Download and Run SEV-Tool
 &nbsp;
-Version: v5
+Version: v6
-Updated: 2019-02-11
+Updated: 2019-02-20
 &nbsp;
 &nbsp;
 &nbsp;